reinator/splace/README.md

 #-l <Fasta files list> = Text file with a list of all fasta files to be included in the result.\
 #-t <num_threads> = Number or threads to use in the blast step.
 Default is 1.\
 #-o <output_name> = Name of the result file to be generated.
+#-g <genes_list> = If specified, any organism that do not have such gene, will have "?" in the supermatrix.
+If no specified, analysis is carried out only with the shared genes.

 ~~~
 ./splace.sh -l filesList.txt -t 24 -o Glomeridesmus - g genes_list.txt